lab1092/blender-manual_ja/manual/3d_interaction/sketching/ruler_and_protractor.rst

 - Activate the Ruler from the toolshelf.
 - Click and drag in the viewport to define the initial start/end point for the ruler.
 - Orbit the view and click on either end of the ruler to re-position it.
-Holding :kbd:`ctrl` enables snap to elements.
+Holding :kbd:`Ctrl` enables snap to elements.
 - Click on the middle to measure angles.
 - Press Enter to store the ruler for later use or Esc to cancel.